After inserting the survfit{survival}

 statistics in our plot.

-To show some benefit of this function, NCCTG Lung Cancer
+To show some benefit of this function, NCCTG Lung Cancer Data, available in the survival package is used.

 Setup and Loading Data